 The Corporation has a program contract with an independent contractor to provide services supporting the offset of the Participating States' CO2 budget trading programs through development of model application and submittal materials and model guidance, as defined in the program contract.
-The Corporation had agreements with two independent contractors to provide for supporting services with respect to its technical analysis and evaluation of the Participating States CO2 budget trading programs.
-During 2018, a comprehensive, periodic program review to consider various impacts and design elements was not deemed necessary and therefore, the level of these services were not provided as in the prior year.
-The total expenses, labeled technical analysis and evaluation, for the years ended December 31, 2018 and December 31, 2017 were \$7,984 and \$437,069, respectively.
+The Corporation had agreements with an independent contractor to provide for supporting services with respect to its technical analysis and evaluation of the Participating States CO2 budget trading programs.
+The total expenses, labeled technical analysis and evaluation, for the years ended December 31, 2019 and December 31, 2018 were \$7,056 and \$7,984, respectively.